Timon-Schneider/easy-berichtsheft-generator/README.md

 ## Usage

-- Download the .zip file [HERE](https://github.com/Timon-Schneider/easy-berichtsheft-generator/releases/latest) under Assets
+- Download the .zip file [HERE](https://github.com/Timon-Schneider/easy-berichtsheft-generator/releases/latest/download/easy-berichtsheft-generator-EXE-and-JAR.zip)
 - Start "easy-berichtsheft-generator.exe" or "easy-berichtsheft-generator.jar".
 - Enter your Tasks collectively in the table.
   At least as many Tasks must be entered as are to be generated later per day.